 Fran Lujan, Museum Director|Curator, firstname.lastname@example.org

-Jason “JP” Pereira, Artist-In-Residence
+Jason “JP” Pereira, lead Artist-In-Residence

 Join the Team